VENUS OPTICS LAOWA 12MM F/2.8 ZERO-D IN-DEPTH REVIEW

 Let’s get started now and see in this Venus Optics Laowa 12mm f/2.8 Zero-D in-depth review if it delivers!

 BUILD, SIZE AND WEIGHT

-If you do panoramic photography and use stitching, you’ll know that to do so you’ll need to find your lens’ nodal point.
-With the 12mm f/2.8 Zero-D, Laowa solved that problem for you indicating with a very visible red dot placed just above the focussing ring where the nodal point, or entrance pupil, is.
+If you do panoramic photography and use stitching, you’ll probably know that to do so properly you’ll need to find your lens’ nodal point.
+With the lens in this Venus Optics Laowa 12mm f/2.8 Zero-D in-depth review, Laowa solved that problem for you indicating with a very visible red dot placed just above the focussing ring where the nodal point, or entrance pupil, is.
 That said, my personal recommendation for panoramic photography is to use a longer lens: you’ll benefit from more magnification, better detail and less troubles with distortion and converging lines.

 With its 75mm diameter and 83mm height, weighing at 609 gr, the Venus Optics Laowa 12mm f/2.8 Zero-D is smaller than anything out there covering the same focal length, bar the Voigtlander Ultra-Wide Heliar 12mm f/5.6 with its 67.4mm diameter and 74.3mm height for a weight of just 283 grams.
-However, we’ll have to keep in mind that the Voigtlander is an f/5.6 lens (2 full stops slower).
+However, we’ll have to keep in mind that the Voigtlander is a 2 full stops slower lens at f/5.6, while the Laowa is f/2.8.
 As well, while the Laowa 12mm f/2.8 Zero-D is available in traditional DSLR’s mounts such as Canon, Nikon, Pentax, Sony A as well as Sony E, the Voigtlander is available only in Leica M and Sony E mounts: and, given the shorter flange-to-sensor distance, lenses for the latter two mounts can be built much smaller.

 USE OF FILTERS